KristofaJosh/policy-dashboard/README.md

 ## 🚧 Note to Reviewer

-This take-home assignment is a **work-in-progress** snapshot, intended to demonstrate my familiarity with the required tools and architecture.
+This is a **work-in-progress** snapshot, intended to demonstrate my familiarity with the required tools and architecture.
 It is **not** production-ready—there are known bugs, missing edge-case handling, and many areas marked for improvement.
 Given more time, I’d prioritize stabilizing the infinite-scroll, polishing the search/filter UX, expanding test coverage, and tightening up authentication/session management.

 Thank you for understanding, and I look forward to any feedback!